Gizzahub/gzh-manager/README.md

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell setclone    세트로클론 한다는 뜻의 순수한 지구말입니다 help        Help about any command version     gzh-manager version
+  completion  Generate the autocompletion script for the specified shell setclone    Clone repositories in bulk help        Help about any command version     gzh-manager version